Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 My notes from the course are contained above in the `stats_course_notes.pdf` file and represent my interpretation of the course materials.

+The code in this repository has not been finalised as many of the daily course materials were not completed.
+These files will be cleaned up for better interpretability.